danieldaf/rental-wifi-payment-gateway/README.md

 ## Installation

-- Copy or move the phpLoginRegisterSystem folder to your hosting directory
+- Copy or move the system folder to your hosting directory
 - Import the database file
 - Change the values on the Configuration file.
   ```config/Configuration.php```